-When a company relies on an employer value proposition (EVP), they are better able to define what they can offer potential and current employees.
-Not only that, but it expects from them in return.
-So, it helps to know what an EVP is, and how you can create one that truly lasts the test of time.
+An employer value proposition (EVP) can be a complete game-changer for your company culture, employee development, and how much top talent comes on board.
+For that reason, it helps to know what an EVP is, and how you can create one that truly lasts the test of time.

 What Is An Employer Value Proposition (EVP)?

-It’s because the balance between applicants and employers has shifted.
-In recent years, employers have had to pivot to ensure they are not just getting applicants for a role, but the best ones possible.
+Employers have had to pivot to ensure they are not just getting applicants for a role, but the best possible.
 This concept of a ‘war for talent’ had completely changed the playing field.
-Companies are no longer spoiled for choice, and instead need to formulate an argument for why the ‘best and brightest’ should choose them over other, similarly-appealing companies.
+Companies are no longer spoiled for choice, instead, they need to formulate an argument for why the ‘best and brightest’ should choose them over other, similarly appealing companies.

 Ultimately, skilled workers and talent individuals often have the choice of choosing between companies.
 So, a potential employer needs to not only show themselves in the best light but position themselves toward it.
-An EVP plays an essential role under the umbrella term ‘Employer Branding’ (you can find out more about that by following this link).
+An EVP plays an essential role under the umbrella idea of employer branding best practices.